 Cost of Studying MBA in Japan

-The average cost of pursuing MBA in Japan may vary depending on the university, course, and specialisation.
-On average, tuition fees range from ¥2,000,000 to ¥5,000,000 (approximately $13,500 to $34,000) per year.
+The average cost of pursuing an MBA in Japan may vary depending on the university, course, and specialisation.
+On average, tuition fees range from JPY 2,000,000 to JPY 5,000,000 (approximately USD 13,500 to USD 34,000) per year.
 Private universities tend to be more expensive than public institutions.
+Here is the breakdown of the cost of studying MBA in Japan.

-Although, the tuition fee for MBA programs in Japan is comparatively less than in other countries, it can be a hurdle for some students.
+Although the tuition fee for MBA programs in Japan is comparatively lower than in other countries, it can be a hurdle for some students.
 Luckily, the Japanese government and universities offer plenty of scholarships to relieve the financial burden of international students.
 Here are some top-listed scholarships in which you can enrol to pursue an MBA in Japan:

 - Hani Zeini Scholarship